-Since commencing operations at Kounrad, the company has paid dividends each year at a rate substantially higher than the minimum (as shown in Figure 2).
+Since commencing operations at Kounrad, the company has paid dividends each year at a rate substantially higher than the minimum, leading to an impressive stream of dividends (as shown in Figure 2); something of a novelty for a junior mining company.

-Furthermore, with the interim 2015 dividend, CAML has returned to shareholders all the funds it raised (US\$60 million) in the 2010 initial public offering (IPO).
+Furthermore, and equally noteworthy, with the interim 2015 dividend, CAML has returned to shareholders all the funds it raised (US\$60 million) in the 2010 IPO.

-However, with lower metal prices in 2015 and into 2016, it remains to be seen whether the company will be able to maintain dividend payments at the current level (at the current share price of 140 pence per share, CAML's twelve month trailing yield is 8.6%.)
+However, we caution that with lower metal prices in 2015 and into 2016, we do not expect the company to be able to maintain such a level of dividend payments(at the current share price of 140 pence per share, CAML's twelve month trailing yield is 8.6%.)